Optimal Rates for Learning Hidden Tree Structures: Introduction

 For acyclic graphs, the CL algorithm is computationally efficient and it has been shown to be optimal in terms of sample complexity with respect to the number of variables.
-The error analysis and convergence rates for trees and forests were studied by Tan et al. ~\cite{tan2009learning,tan2011large,tan2011learning}, Liu et al.~\cite{liu2011forest} and Bresler and Karzand~\cite{bresler2018learning}.
+The error analysis and convergence rates for trees and forests were studied by~\citet{tan2009learning,tan2011large,tan2011learning},~\citet{liu2011forest} and~\citet{bresler2020learning}.
 In particular, for finite alphabets the number of samples needed by the CL algorithm is logarithmic with respect to the ratio $p/\delta$ for tree structures and polylogarithmic in the case of forests: $\mc{O}\big(\log^{1+\zeta} (p/\delta)\big)$, for all $\zeta>0$~\cite[Theorem 5]{tan2011learning}).
 Comparatively, our results extend to countable alphabets and noisy observations (hidden models).
 Our sample complexity bounds are consistent with prior work: the order is poly-logarithmic but remains arbitrarily close to logarithmic ($\mc{O}\big(\log^{1+\zeta} (p/\delta)\big)$, for all $\zeta>0$).
-In the special case of Ising models, hidden structures were recently considered by Goel et al.~\cite{goel2019learning} and our previous work~\cite{nikolakakis2018predictive,nikolakakis2019learning}.
-Goel et al.~\cite{goel2019learning} consider bounded degree graphs and require the noise model (or an approximation of it) to be known with the noise i.i.d. on each variable (see their Section 6).
+In the special case of Ising models, hidden structures were considered by~\citet{goel2019learning} and our previous work~\citep{nikolakakis2019learning,nikolakakis2021predictive}.
+Goel et al.~\citep{goel2019learning} consider bounded degree graphs and require the noise model (or an approximation of it) to be known with the noise i.i.d. on each variable (see their Section 6).
 Our results apply more generally to settings with \textit{non-identically distributed noise} (Section \ref{M-ary_arasure}), but are restricted to the tree structure model assumption.
-Our prior work~\cite{nikolakakis2019learning} solves the problem of hidden tree structure learning for (binary) Ising models with (modulo-2) additive noise, while in this paper we generalize prior sample complexity bounds~\cite{nikolakakis2019learning} to finite and countable alphabets, encompassing non-parametric tree structures and general noise models.
+Prior work by~\citep{nikolakakis2019learning,nikolakakis2021predictive} solves the problem of hidden tree structure learning for (binary) Ising models with (modulo-2) additive noise, while in this paper we generalize prior sample complexity bounds~\citep{nikolakakis2019learning,nikolakakis2021predictive} to finite and countable alphabets, encompassing non-parametric tree structures and general noise models.
+Finally,~\cite{tandon2020exact,katiyar2020robust,tandon2021sga,casanellas2021robust,katiyar2021robust} consider the problem of learning hidden tree-structured models within an equivalence class.
+In contrast with these papers, we study the exact structure recovery instead of that of the partial structure learning.